 - Directly from us

-We collect personal information each time you deal with us, for example when you provide your contact details, in writing or orally, to church staff or volunteers; make a donation; request materials or information; sign up for an event; use our check in system for Kids Work on a Sunday, or otherwise provide your personal details.
+We collect personal information each time you deal with us, for example when you provide your contact details, in writing or orally, to church staff or volunteers; make a donation; request materials or information; sign up for an event or make a purchase; use our check in system for Kids Work on a Sunday, or otherwise provide your personal details.

 - From website interaction from us